safe-global/safe-token/user-allocations/README.md

 This is a collection of scripts and csv files to determine eligibility for the Safe user allocations.

+More info on the proposal can be found on the [Safe forum](https://forum.gnosis-safe.io/t/proposal-safe-distribution-for-users/369).

 ## fetch_rewards.py

 - Fetches block and uncle rewards from Etherscan for a given list of addresses.